 Features & Design

-For this metric, we steered away from pockets, which have their section below, and looked to bulky items storage and bonus features.
+For this metric, we steered away from pockets, which have their section below, and looked at bulky item storage and bonus features.
 The Dyna is a trimmed-down pack without a lot of pizazz, and its 1.5-liters of storage left little room for layers.

 The Dyna has a whistle like the other two packs that we tested.
 We appreciated that the whistle sits nicely in a pocket, as compared to the Ultra Vesta's whistle that bounced around when it occasionally escaped from its small pocket.
 One of our most important concerns with the Dyna was that we couldn't attach our trekking poles to it.
 This severely limits where we would take this vest and makes it more useful for training runs than races or backcountry missions.